-In 1999, the OECD (defined above) adopted the Convention on Combating Bribery of Foreign Officials in International Business Transactions (the "OECD Convention"), which concluded that bribery in business transactions:
+In 1999, the Convention on Combating Bribery of Foreign Officials in International Business Transactions, adopted by the OECD (the "OECD Convention") entered into force.
+The OECD Convention concluded that bribery in business transactions:

 - raises serious moral and political concerns, - undermines good governance and economic development, and - distorts international competitive conditions.